Guyana to request stronger financial guarantees from oil operators -official - NewsBreak

 Its existing agreement has "extensive assurances" and requires contractors "take responsibility for any adverse event," she said.

-The talks with Exxon, the operator in a group that includes Chinese state-run oil company CNOOC and Hess Corp, comes amid environmental permit reviews for a third project in the massive Stabroek block.
+The talks with Exxon, the operator in a group that includes Chinese state-run oil company CNOOC (0883.HK) and Hess Corp (HES.N), comes amid environmental permit reviews for a third project in the massive Stabroek block.

 "We can make changes to any of those permits, it's what we call new standards," he said.
 "I would love to have it wrapped up in time for when, if we decide, to approve Yellowtail," the third project, Parsram said.